maxmilton/trackx-crawler/README.md

 WIP.

-Crawl website and capture errors and browser reports they produce.
+Crawl websites to capture the errors and browser reports they produce.

 When using the default API endpoint, you can view the results at <https://dash.trackx.app/projects/trackx-crawler> or <https://demo.trackx.app/projects/trackx-crawler>.